 The threat of COVID-19 and the changes that we are all needing to make our lives are putting every one of us under immense strain.
-We understand that if your child has CKD or chronic liver disease, this is an especially worrying and stressful time.
+We understand that if your child is at higher risk, this is an especially worrying and stressful time.

-We encourage you to support one another through our online PKD Charity groups and stay in touch with family and friends by phone or online.
+We encourage you to support other families through our online PKD Charity groups and stay in touch with family and friends by phone or online.

 The picture on COVID-19 is changing fast.
 Check the below websites for the latest information: